kriskeillor/PiPico/README.md

 I appreciate the output of Ninja.
 It's concise and updates in real time.
 Some color coding would be nice, but I assume it's left out for the sake of speed.

 I have to take some of the blame for how long this took (forgetting the Windows 10 SDK), but all's well that ends well!

+## Exploring the Pico Examples
+The [Pico Examples] repo has lots of great chunks of code to get someone started.

+For my project, I need to read from an [I2C sensor](https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/), control a small heater and LED driver, track the time over a 24 hour cycle, and output the data over USB.
+Optionally, it could be displayed on a small screen, as well as sent over USB.

+So, the relevant examples will demonstrate I2C control, digital outputs, and USB communication.
+These are: bus_scan, oled_i2c, and hello_usb.
+For controlling digital outputs, the PWM examples may be the best bet.
+I need to develop a schematic for the heater and LED peripherals before I know for sure the best control method.
+In all liklihood, I will use relays rather than transistors, due to high current draw on the LEDs and heaters.

+To that end, these are the demos I plan on building, running, and exploring:

+For using I2C peripherals:
+- [ ] bus_scan
+- [ ] hello_pwm
+- [ ] led_fade

+For communicating data (not sure if I will use USB or UART):
+- [x] hello_usb
+- [ ] oled_i2c
+- [ ] hello_uart
+- [ ] uart_rx
+- [ ] uart_tx
+- [ ] uart_advanced

+For timing:
+- [ ] hello_rtc
+- [ ] rtc_alarm
+- [ ] rtc_alarm_repeat
+- [ ] hello_timer (note: not RTC)
+It is important to note that the Pico does not have a dedicated/battery backup RTC chip.
+These RTC examples would be reset with every power cycle.

+For general digital IO:
+- [ ] periodic_sampler
+- [ ] dht_sensor (one candidate for humidity sensing)

+For running LEDs and other pulse width modulated hardware:
+- [ ] led_fade

+For using the RP2040:
+- [ ] hello_double_tap (will be useful for my final prototype, which likely won't have a BOOTSEL)
+- [ ] narrow_io_write (required reading)
+- [ ] hello_multicore (with the other multicore demos to follow)

+I will also add the essential code to this repo for easy referencing.

+After running these demos, the next step will be exploring Programmable I/O (PIO) which may or may not be required; building RTOS for the Pico; and writing small programs that work with my sensors and drivers.

+There are a lot of other cool demos I'd like to check out (SPI!
+Quadrature encoding!), but they're not relevant to my current project.
+There are also several great demos for reading data from specific sensors, not in my possession, that I will probably cannabilize code from.